 A great example of this is PTSD’s startle response; To watch my partner walk around on eggshells, because everything scares the life out of me, is heartbreaking.

 While my reaction is a by-product of the PTSD, it doesn’t change the very real fact that she is impacted by it and by the multitude of other symptoms.

 Partner have PTSD?
 Need help coping?
 Click here.

 I work hard to try to acknowledge her feelings but a lot of the time the collateral damage is done.
-The pain is real and long-lasting and I don’t know what to do.
+The pain is real and long-lasting, and I don’t know what to do.

 What I do recommend however, is that those who love someone with post-traumatic stress disorder find professional help for themselves.
 You are just as worthy and important as the person going through it, therefore self-care is vital.
 There is help, likewise, there is hope.
-It’s true that living with someone with mental illness can still be worth the fight, as long as you understand that you can’t absorb that flack without help.
+It’s true that living with someone with mental illness can still be worth the fight, as long as you understand that you can’t absorb that flak without help.
 Go to our Mental health resources page for help.

-I want to thank all the family, friends and especially spouses who stand by their partner and fight the good fight with them……… Much love to my own partner… I am eternally grateful for you.
+I want to thank all the family, friends and especially spouses who stand by their partners and fight the good fight with them……… Much love to my own partner… I am eternally grateful for you.